+CBT Accommodation and Guidelines PBT Accommodation and Guidelines

-Word Prediction (Embedded)
+Word Prediction (Embedded) See Word Prediction (external)

-- Assignment in iTester: - must be assigned prior to testing - available on English language and Spanish language tests - available to users on Chromebook, Mac, and Windows - This accommodation requires extra files to be downloaded to the student's workstation when they log into their test.
-Therefore it is recommended that students with this accommodation log in a few minutes before or after other students in the test group to minimize the download time.
+Before Testing:

+Assignment in iTester:

+must be assigned prior to testing

+available on English language and

+Spanish language tests

+available to users on Chromebook,

+Mac, and Windows

+This accommodation requires extra files

+to be downloaded to the student's

+workstation when they log into their

+test.
+Therefore it is recommended that

+students with this accommodation log in

+a few minutes before or after other

+students in the test group to minimize

+the download time.

-During Testing: Students will have access to the CoWriter word prediction application in any open-ended items.
-It does not require a current CoWriter account.
+During Testing: Students will have access to the

+CoWriter word prediction application in any

+open-ended items.
+It does not require a current

+CoWriter account.